van001/lesscode/readme.md

 > Will the real slim shaddy, please standup, please standup...

 Name makes a huge difference.
 Just looking at the name we should be able to tell :
-- What category it's operatin ?
+- What category it's operating (String List or Map) ?
-- What transformation it's performing (if any) ?
+- What transformation it's performing (if any) - 2 (List 2 Map, List to String) or X (any of List, String or Map) ?
-- What is it really doing ?
+- What is it really doing (sort, update, add etc.)?
-- Last but not least what's the arity (number of parameters it need)?
+- Last but not least what's the arity - 1 (default),2,3,4 or A(arbitrart) (number of parameters it need)?

 I suggest we name functions as
 ```